Time is not a Healer, but it Sure Makes Hindsight 20:20: Related Work

-In their textbook, Attiya and Welch~\cite{attiya_distributed_2004} prove the FLP result by reduction to shared-memory.
-They first prove consensus impossible for two processes and then use a variant of the BG simulation~\cite{borowsky_generalized_1993} to generalize to any number of processes.
-Lynch~\cite{lynch_distributed_1996} also takes the shared-memory route but proves the shared-memory impossibility using a bi-valency argument.
+In their textbook, Attiya and Welch~\cite{attiya_distributed_2004} prove the FLP result by reduction to shared memory.
+They first prove that consensus is impossible for two processes and then use a variant of the BG simulation~\cite{borowsky_generalized_1993} to generalize to any number of processes.
+Lynch~\cite{lynch_distributed_1996} also takes the shared memory route but proves the shared-memory impossibility using a bivalency argument.

-Volzer's proof pearl~\cite{volzer_constructive_2004} gives an elegant, direct proof of the FLP impossibility in the asynchronous message-passing model.
-The main insight is to compare fault-free runs with runs in which one process does not participate. \remove{ Instead of showing the existence of an execution that reaches infinitely many bi-valent configurations, like FLP, Volzer builds an execution that reaches infinitely many non-uniform configurations.
-Non-uniforma configurations are bi-valent configurations where the different decisions are reachable in $p$-silent executions, i.e.\ executions in which one process does not take steps.} Reading Volzer's paper (in admiration) is the inspiration for the present paper.
-Bisping et al.~\cite{bisping_mechanical_2016} present a mechanically-checked formalization of Volzer's proof in Isabelle/HOL.
+Völzer's proof pearl~\cite{volzer_constructive_2004} gives an elegant, direct proof of the FLP impossibility in the asynchronous message-passing model.
+The key insight of Völzer is to build an infinite run consisting of non-uniform configurations, which are bivalent configurations such that different decisions can be reached through $p$-silent executions.
+Reading Völzer's paper (in admiration) is the inspiration for the present paper.
+Bisping et al.~\cite{bisping_mechanical_2016} present a mechanically-checked formalization of Völzer's proof in Isabelle/HOL.

-The latest development about the FLP proof, before the present work, is due to Constable~\cite{constable_effectively_2011}.
-Constable presents an impossibility proof in the FLP model that closely follows the FLP proof but that is constructive, meaning that we can extract from this proof an algorithm that, given an effectively non-blocking consensus procedure (in Constable's terminology), computes an infinite non-deciding execution.
+The latest development regarding the FLP proof, before the present work, is due to Constable~\cite{constable_effectively_2011}.
+Constable presents an impossibility proof in the FLP model that roughly follows the FLP proof but that is constructive, meaning that we can extract from this proof an algorithm that, given an effectively non-blocking consensus procedure (in Constable's terminology), computes an infinite non-deciding execution.
 The proof of the present paper is also constructive in the same sense.

-\remove{ The asynchronous computability theorem~\cite{borowsky_generalized_1993,saks_wait-free_2000,herlihy_topological_1999} generalizes FLP-style results by precisely characterizing the tasks that are solvable in a wait-free shared-memory system.
-For example, it implies that not only consensus is not solvable, but also $k$-set consensus~\cite{chaudhuri_agreement_1990} for any $k<n$. }